for the love of singing

 Stacks Image 45

-2013: Kovacs moves from Caledon back to downtown Toronto where he now lives with the lady of his life, Cara.
-That's when he's not living in his car driving to and from shows in Barrie, Orangeville, Sauble Beach, Mississauga, Prince Edward County, Uxbridge, and Pickering!
+Kovacs moves from Caledon back to downtown Toronto where he now lives with the lady of his life, her teenage daughter and their black Lab.
+That's when he's not living in his car driving to and from shows in Barrie, Orangeville, Sauble Beach, Mississauga, Prince Edward County, Uxbridge, and Pickering.